-Principle 5: Assess, address, monitor, and manage potential negative impacts of each investment.
+Principle5: Assess, address, monitor, and manage potential negative impacts of each investment.

-For each investment the Manager shall seek, as part of a systematic and documented process, to identify and avoid, and if avoidance is not possible, mitigate and manage Environmental, Social and Governance (ESG) risks.
+For each investment the Manager shall seek, as part of a systematic and documented process, to identify and avoid, and if avoidance is not possible, mitigate and manage negative impact risks.
 Where appropriate, the Manager shall engage with the investee to seek its commitment to take action to address potential gaps in current investee systems, processes, and standards, using an approach aligned with good international industry practice.
-As part of portfolio management, the Manager shall monitor investees' ESG risk and performance, and where appropriate, engage with the investee to address gaps and unexpected events.
+As part of portfolio management, the Manager shall monitor investees' negative impact risk and performance, and where appropriate, engage with the investee to address gaps and unexpected events.